-The sun-splashed lungomare d’Ortigia was a sensual delight on a gentle afternoon this last October.
-I had made the drive from Hotel Bosco Ciancio on the slopes of Mt.
-Etna, which had been my lodging for the past few nights, to meet with Marco Sanzaro, a local tour guide.
+The sun-splashed lungomare d’Ortigia is a sensual delight.
+Recently, I had made the drive to Ortigia from my lodging at Hotel Bosco Ciancio on the slopes of Mt.
+Etna to meet with my tour guide, Marco Sanzaro.
 My goal was to discover the wonders of the island of Ortigia, the historical heart of the ancient Greek city of Syracuse on Sicily’s eastern shore.

 As I walked the footpath that followed the waterfront, I couldn’t help but notice the brilliant green waters of the Ionian sea Read more →

 We arrived at Country Hotel Bosco Ciancio down a long and wooded driveway, the kind that makes you hold your breath because you know something special is waiting on the other end.
 What we saw gave us that ‘fairytale cottage in the forest’ feel as the driveway opened up into Read more →

 Once more, I am filled to capacity with the most amazing experiences gathered in these last two weeks during my trip to Italy.
 Is it still bella Italia after all this time?
 Oh yes, in more ways than I could ever have imagined.
 This trip introduced me to a deeper understanding of the different amenities of both the north and south.
 Each is quite different from the other.
 But all together, they blend into a country that is richly diverse, resulting in a culture thousands of years in the making.
 People who, for the most part, are warm and hospitable, who care deeply for their land, and who live out their daily lives with dignity.